 Do you need some Delta Air Lines MQD and MQM for your SkyMiles Medallion status goals?
 Can you get to New York-Kennedy (JFK) airport?
-If you answered “yes” to both of those questions, then you might want to hurry and book this JFK to Quito (UIO) business class mileage run.
+If you answered “yes” to both of those questions, then you might like this this JFK to Quito (UIO) business class mileage run.
+(And it earns back 3.5X MQD on your airfare investment!)

 There are a few other dates when the price goes up slightly to around $1,065 or so.
 Head over to Google Flights, ITA Matrix, or your favorite flight search engine to check ’em out.
 (Or get in touch now with the point.me mileage run desk and ask them to book your trip.)